MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/learn-about-spoof-intelligence.md

 1. Go to the [Security &amp; Compliance Center](https://protection.office.com).

 2. Sign in to Office 365 with your work or school account.
-Your account must have administrator credentials in your Office 365 organization.
+Your account must have administrator credentials in your organization.

 3. In the Security &amp; Compliance Center, expand **Threat Management** \> **Policy** \> **Anti-spam**.